-F. Unique Users: The included users on your team that have taken a particular skill assessment.
+F. Unique Users: The included learners on your team that have taken a particular skill assessment.

-Question: How long does it take for skill measurements to show on a report?
+Question: How long does it take for skill measurements to show on a report download?

-Skill reporting and usage are updated in real-time.
-For more information on how other Analytics reports populate, feel free to check out our article on data population.
+Report downloads are in real-time.
+The skill analytics pages are updated hourly.
+For more information on how other analytics reports populate, see our article on data population.

 Question: If I join a team, is my usage data carried over from my individual plan?

 It depends.
-If you have an individual Pluralsight plan and are invited to a Enterprise or Professional team, you must use the email of your individual plan when accepting the invitation.
-If you accept under a different email (for example, your company email), you will not have the progress carried over.
+If you have an individual Pluralsight Skills plan and are invited to an Enterprise or Professional plan, you must use the same email address as your individual plan when accepting the invitation.
+If you accept under a different email address, your progress won't carry over.

 Question: Can I use Skill IQs for hiring, firing, and promotion decisions?

-If a user has been issued a business Pluralsight license, and has activated that license, a business may choose to use their Skill IQ and Role IQ levels in decision making.
-If a user does not have a paid and activated Pluralsight license, they may sign up for a free, personal account and choose to share their Skill IQ and Role IQ with their current or prospective employer.
+If a user has been issued a business Pluralsight Skills license and has activated that license, a business may choose to use their Skill IQ and Role IQ levels in decision making.
+If a user does not have a paid and activated Pluralsight Skills license, they may sign up for a free personal account and choose to share their Skill IQ and Role IQ with their current or prospective employer.

-If you are an Enterprise Plan customer, jump into the getting started with advanced skills analytics article.
-In it, you'll take a look at some of the more granular details found in the Skills Analytics for individuals within your team.
+If you are an Enterprise Plan customer, learn about advanced skills analytics, which gives you more granular details for individuals within your team.

 Get started with basic analytics